Advertising copywriter

 Salary

-Salaries for copywriters vary depending on the size of the agency and the geographical location.
-You may be able to increase your salary by moving between agencies.
+Salaries vary depending on the size of the agency and the geographical location.
+Freelance copywriters typically earn between £30,000 to £85,000.

 Income figures are intended as a guide only.